Above: Actors Derek Crawford Munn & Claire Waugh

-In 2008 I made a short film called THE RAGE.
+In 2008 I made a short film (with fellow film professional and friend Colin Ross Smith) called THE RAGE.
 It was released on three consecutive Fridays as a mini web series.
 The film, set in the world of Danny Boyle’s 28 Days/ Weeks Later films was made on a low budget and released free on You Tube.
 You can watch it on the following links.

-The combined viewings have now hit about 1.3 million which pretty much means this has been the most successful thing I’ve made.
+The combined viewings on the film have hit about 1.7 million which makes this the most successful thing I’ve made.
 That’s certainly success in audience terms but as we knew when we made it, there’s no way to monetize a “fan film”.
-The benefit of making it a fan film may not be at first realised by other film makers and can be of course much scorned by professionals, but the reasons are thus.
+The benefit of making it a fan film may not be at first realised by other film makers and can be of course much scorned by professionals, but their are reasons for taking one on.

-1/ The world of the drama already exists and every department and every cast member knows pretty much exactly what’s expected of them.
-On a low budget when largely you are working with amateurs, this shortcut makes it easier to get your point across.
+1/ The world of the drama already exists and every department and every cast and crew member knows pretty much exactly what’s expected of them.
+On a low budget when largely you may be working with amateurs, this shortcut makes it easier to get your point across.
+Luckily I had a pretty high end cast and crew behind me.

 So how did it come about?
 I had been directing theatre shows for many years now and had some great successes during that time, but theatre shows are fleeting and soon are gone.
 I eventually figured that in making films I can create things which last much much longer and, well some of the time at least, have fun doing it.